 Botanical Name: Philodendron selloum

 Lacy tree philodendron has big half-lobed leaves.
 More than that, it is very effective in removing air pollutants such as formaldehyde.
 The plant removed 8656 micrograms of Formaldehyde in a sealed chamber during a 24-hour exposure period in the NASA experiments.

 15. Golden Pothos

 Botanical name: Epipremnum aureum

-Golden pothos is one of the most popular low-light houseplants that not only look beautiful and survive in adverse conditions but also helps in cleaning the air from harmful compounds like formaldehyde, xylene, toluene, and benzene.
+Golden pothos is one of the most popular low-light houseplants that not only look beautiful and survive in adverse conditions but also help in cleaning the air from harmful compounds like formaldehyde, xylene, toluene, and benzene.
 Learn more about pothos benefits in this article.